 Why Call Center Location Matters

-A common question from people looking to hire a call center is “Where are you located?”
+A common question from people looking to hire a US Based Answering Service is “Where are you located?”
 Yet usually this isn’t the real question on their minds.
 They have a different concern, often several.
 But they don’t know how to ask it.
 Or they fear they might not be politically correct to voice what is on their mind.

 When someone asks, “Where is your call center service located?” they actually want to find out one or more of these questions: